 STRANGE BUT TRUE:

-I decided in a half-hearted way to liven up this column with the suggestion that perhaps one should recognize that relatives on ‘the other side’ might appreciate a little more recognition.
+I decided in a fully intentional way to liven up this column with the suggestion that perhaps one should recognize that relatives on ‘the other side’ might appreciate a little more recognition.
 So, instead of the bedside prayer we all learned as children I was about to suggest a revision: “Now I lay me down to Sleep, if I should die before I wake, I pray the Lord my soul to take.”
 So, instead of that old standby I was about to suggest: “if I should die before I wake, I pray my ancestors my soul to take.”
 But as I tapped the first letter on my computer keyboard, the entire column you have been reading–every word in it–disappeared.
 I was dumbfounded!
 There was no logical explanation.
 Not only had it completely disappeared but it reappeared in its entirety three days later as if by magic.
 Every word above the ‘STRANGE BUT TRUE’ line which I have just typed.
 Sorry, but I don’t have an answer for that.
 Just a lot of wild guesses.
+One other thing worth noting: previously every night at midnight my bedside battery clock flashed on without me touching any of its controls.
+I had always presumed it was ‘a sleep well’ signal from those ancestors on the other side.
+Since this fiasco happened a number of months ago, the clock hasn’t turned on once at midnight!